 CDA’s student delegation ensures your voice is heard in organized dentistry.
 The representative for your California dental school class acts as your liaison to CDA and connects you to helpful resources, key issues and special events.

 Interested in leadership opportunities or other ways to get involved?
 Contact your elected representative.

-Every month, CDA spotlights a student from one of California’s seven dental schools.
-Get to know Auva Ravanpey from Western University of Health Sciences class of 2024.
+Each month, CDA spotlights a student from one of California’s seven dental schools.
+Get to know Leopold Samba of UCSF School of Dentistry’s class of 2026.